kevin1024/fabric-remote-js/README.md

 # Fabric Remote JS

 This is a javascript interface to Fabric Remote.
 It allows you to remotely call Fabric commands over the HTTP REST API provided by Fabric Remote.
+It works both as a node module (server-site) and in the browser, thanks to browserify.

 # What is Fabric Remote?